singapaul/rootedessenceco/README.md

 ## checklist

 Basic
-- check uniformity on paddings
 - fix basic links on the site
-- basic seo (frankensxience b2b?? )
 - Fairwild certidied section
+- check uniformity on paddings
 Extra

 - c02 calculations
 - swap images and see Younis messages
 - check sending options on the contact form - do I need to do 2 emails??

+# handover

+1. Set open graph public image
+2. swap over email addresses